Los Angeles Rated Most Unsafe Location for Pedestrians

 So do the apparent benefits of more regulations reduce societal problems?
 Or does the bloat and overreach come to the point of diminishing returns?
-Does common sense, and just being a decent human being play more or less of a role in avoiding pedestrian deaths than it was?
+Does common sense and just being a decent human being play more or less of a role in avoiding pedestrian deaths than it was?
 If so, why, or why not?

-What The DOT Is Saying About Distracted Walking.
+What The DOT Is Saying About Distracted Walking

 Department of Transportation Secretary Anthony Foxx has termed the rise in pedestrian deaths as "distracted walking," since this more significant number of pedestrians being injured and killed while texting or listening to music.
 Foxx also said that drugs might also have contributed to this increase in pedestrian deaths.
-So if you are bee-bopping down street stoned on a joint of marijuana or playing with your cell phone, you could get hurt!
+So if you are bee-bopping down the street stoned on a joint of marijuana or playing with your cell phone, you could get hurt!
 Figure?

 It looks like we need a new law right away to hurt the law-abiding and restrict their freedoms to justify what we did as elected officials and government agencies, right?
 Here it comes.

-The data for pedestrians that were killed and injured by the Department of Transportation showed a rise from 4,109 in 2009 to 4,432 in 2011.
+The data for pedestrians killed and injured by the Department of Transportation showed a rise from 4,109 in 2009 to 4,432 in 2011.
 The evidence further indicates that there were 69,000 pedestrians were injured.
 Oh, my god!

 L.A.
-And Chicago Strike Again With The Highest Pedestrian Death Rates.
+And Chicago Strike Again With The Highest Pedestrian Death Rates

 Interesting that dense and overcrowded cities have more people getting hurt on foot.
 I propose we make big cities illegal.
 In any event, this data shows Los Angeles, Chicago, and New York have the highest percentages of pedestrian-vehicle collision deaths.
-(See also, the pedestrian accident attorney blog here.)
+(See also the pedestrian accident attorney blog here.)

 First Step More Enforcement and a Safety Campaign - Enter the Federal Grants.

-So rather than looking at the population increases, DOT wants to increase "enforcement" and so-called "education" ("Here is your ticket, now pay up and don't be distracted sir again").
+So rather than looking at the population increases, DOT wants to increase "enforcement" and so-called "education" ("Here is your ticket, now pay up and don't be distracted, sir again").
 The answer Foxx said is education and more enforcement, as there would be in a pedestrian safety campaign.

 There are as many as twenty-two cities that are battling the increase in pedestrian harm and fatalities.
 These cities have until August 30th to apply for federal grants that have 2 million dollars allocated to deal with distracted walking.

-Remember, grants can be like the Hotel California.
+Remember, grants can be like Hotel California.
 Pure and straightforward, this is a way for the feds to get control over your state.
 So follow the money, according to Foxx, who plans a pedestrian advocacy summit in the fall that will include the national nonprofit America Walks.
 This summit is a coalition of groups that advocate improving conditions for pedestrians.

-The Safety Data.
+The Safety Data

-What Are The Flaws in the Study?
+What Are The Study's Flaws?

-Safety Yes, DOT Regs, and More Enforcement No.
+Safety Yes, DOT Regs, and More Enforcement No

 At common law, the key is a reasonable action.
 This code is a social code of conduct that is supreme even above criminal law.
 It is the basic rule for life.
-And if a person violates this code, he or she can be sued for negligence, or be hurt or run over by a car, for example.
+And if a person violates this code, he or she can be sued for negligence or be hurt or run over by a car, for example.

 Hey, be careful out there and stop screwing around.
-In any event, there is zero evidence that big government, govt safety campaigns, or anything like that reduce anything.
+In any event, there is zero evidence that big government, govt safety campaigns, or anything like that reduces anything.
 Like the war on drugs, this is a problem that educated individuals, not their government minders, figure out themselves.

 How Do Experts Determine Liability in Texting While Walking Accidents?